Voluntary association: Differences by jurisdictions

 In many jurisdictions no formalities are necessary to start an association.
 In some jurisdictions, there is a minimum for the number of persons starting an association.

 Some jurisdictions require that the association register with the police or other official body to inform the public of the association's existence.
 This could be a tool of political control or intimidation, and also a way of protecting the economy from fraud.

 In many such jurisdictions, only a registered association (an incorporated body) is a juristic person whose members are not responsible for the financial acts of the association.
 Any group of persons may, of course, work as an informal association, but in such cases, each person making a transaction in the name of the association takes responsibility for that transaction, just as if it were that individual's personal transaction.

 There are many countries where the formation of truly independent voluntary associations is effectively proscribed by law or where they are theoretically legally permitted, but in practice are persecuted; for example, where membership brings unwelcome attention from police or other state agencies.

 History

 Voluntary groups are a broad and original form of nonprofit organizations, and have existed since ancient history.
 In Ancient Greece, for example, there were various organizations ranging from elite clubs of wealthy men (hetaireiai) to private religious or professional associations.

-In preindustrial societies, governmental administrative duties were often handled by voluntary associations such as guilds.
-In medieval Europe, guilds often controlled towns.
+In The WEIRDest People in the World, the anthropologist Joseph Henrich identified the enormous growth of voluntary associations as a key characteristic of preindustrial Western Europe, with governmental administrative duties often handled by guilds (which often controlled towns).
 Merchant guilds enforced contracts through embargoes and sanctions on their members, and also adjudicated disputes.
 However, by the 1800s, merchant guilds had largely disappeared.
 Economic historians have debated the precise role that merchant guilds played in premodern society and economic growth.

 In the United Kingdom, craft guilds were more successful than merchant guilds and formed livery companies which exerted significant influence on society.

+Hastings Rashdall was a major historian of the Middle Ages who set out the modern understanding of the medieval origins of European universities, noting that the earliest universities emerged spontaneously as "a scholastic Guild, whether of Masters or Students... without any express authorization of King, Pope, Prince or Prelate.
+They were spontaneous products of the instinct of association that swept over the towns of Europe in the course of the eleventh and twelfth centuries."

+In Democracy in America, the French diplomat and political philosopher Alexis de Tocqueville observed that the elevated American propensity to associate distinguished American from European society.